matthew-tfs/mjcb.io/content/blog/00008-vmware-workstation-and-hyper-v.md

 slug: "vmware-workstation-and-hyper-v"
 date: "2018-11-14T21:09:00"
 author: "Matthew Burr"
 summary: "I recently ran into an issue with my ThinkPad while trying to run VMware Workstation 15.0 when I had the Hyper-V role installed on Windows 10 Pro 1809.
-Having VMware installed at the same time as having the Hyper-V role installed is not an issue, but it is not possible to run both of them at the same time."
+Having VMware installed at the same time as having the Hyper-V role installed is not an issue, but it is not possible to run both at the same time."
 tags: [
     "Guides",
     "Hyper-V",